ym596/desiconverter/README.md

 ## 🛠 Features

 - Fetches **real-time exchange rates** using the [ExchangeratesAPI.io](https://exchangeratesapi.io/) service
-- Converts and formats INR values into Indian number units
+- Converts and formats international currencies into INR and Indian number units
 - Responsive and mobile-friendly UI
 - Secure handling of API credentials via `sessionStorage`